Visit the Wieliczka Salt Mine

 Why is the Wieliczka Salt Mine important?

-For a large part, the fame of the Wieliczka Salt Mine comes from its spectacular appearance – a huge mining complex filled with statues, chandeliers, and other decorations.
-But Wieliczka has also been named a World Heritage Site because of how well it shows the stages of the development of mining techniques in Europe from the 13th to the 20th centuries.
+For a large part, the fame of the Wieliczka Salt Mine comes from its spectacular appearance, filled with statues, chandeliers, and other decorations.
+But Wieliczka has also been named a World Heritage Site because it shows the development of mining techniques in Europe from the 13th to the 20th centuries.

 Is the Wieliczka Salt Mine still active?